vanshpreets638-code/Password-Strength-Checker/README.md.txt

-# Password Strength Checker
+# Password Strength Checker (Python)

 ## Description
-This project is a Python application that checks the strength of a password.
+This is a Python project that checks the strength of a password.
-The password strength is evaluated based on length, uppercase letters, lowercase letters, numbers, and special characters.
+It verifies password length, uppercase letters, lowercase letters, numbers and special characters and tells whether the password is Weak, Medium or Strong.

 ## Features
-- Checks password strength
+- Checks password length
-- Uses regular expressions
-- Simple command line interface
+- Checks uppercase and lowercase letters
+- Checks numbers
+- Checks special characters
-- Shows Weak, Medium, Strong password
+- Displays password strength

 ## Technologies Used
 - Python
-- Regex
+- Regular Expressions

 ## How to Run
 python password_checker.py

-## Project Structure
-Password-Strength-Checker/
-│
-├── password_checker.py
-└── README.md